ernesto-elsaesser/ios-training/lessons.md

 # Unit 2: A simple game

-## Storyboards I
+## Storyboards
 - **The UI Coordinate System**
 - The Storyboard Editor
-- View Controllers
+- View Controllers & Views
-- Views
-- The UI Library (Label, Button, Switch, Activity Indicator, ...)
+- The UI Library

-## Storyboards II
 - Subclassing UIKit Classes
 - The Assistant Editor
 - IBOutlet